ExploreMapCompareBlogSign in

 Marvin A. Dutcher Middle: The score is middle of the pack.
 The trajectory isn't.

-Marvin A. Dutcher sits mid-pack on raw proficiency — and it's climbing 10.3pp per cohort, faster than most schools anywhere near it.
+Marvin A. Dutcher sits mid-pack on raw proficiency — and it's climbing faster than most schools anywhere near it — and that holds when you follow the same students across grades.

 Scope Score